davewragg/davewragg.github.io/_posts/2021-06-14-a-righteous-playlist.md

 * [Powerslave](https://youtu.be/Mw-o_cSdqmI)
 * [Running Free](https://youtu.be/80Hyz4pOXtE)

-<small>I don't have Spotify so can't turn these all into a cool little playlist link, but if anyone else fancies a go I'll add it here</small>
+I don't have Spotify so can't turn these all into a cool little playlist link, but if anyone else fancies a go I'll add it here.
+In the meantime: Rock on! 🤘🤘

 - - -